Jacob Meyers Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.43 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 147 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- The Tigers are sending Rodriguez (9-6) out to make his 20th start of the season as he looks for his 10th victory.
-He is 9-6 with a 3.03 ERA and 115 strikeouts in 113 2/3 innings pitched.

-- In his most recent time out on Sunday against the Cleveland Guardians, the left-hander tossed 6 2/3 innings, allowing one earned run while surrendering four hits.
+- The right-hander's most recent appearance was on Monday against the Chicago Cubs, when he tossed six innings, surrendering two earned runs while allowing three hits.

-- In 19 games this season, the 30-year-old has amassed an ERA of 3.03, with 9.2 strikeouts per nine innings.
-Opponents are hitting .227 against him.
+- The 27-year-old has put up an ERA of 4.91, with 7.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .195 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.